monocurl/quarve/README.md

    This allows for small installation size and memory footprint.
 5. **Fast** We do not use virtual doms and aim for minimal overheard compared to a fully native application
-   (there is still have some work to do).
+   (there is still some work to do).

 Currently, Quarve is implemented for macOS, Windows and Linux.
-There are many features that are yet to be added, but you can still do a lot with the basics.
+There are many features that are yet to be added, but the basics are implemented.

 Documentation is available at [docs.rs](https://docs.rs/quarve/0.1.0/quarve/).